-Decide both how and when to celebrate with your children and what you will do if you will be by yourself for the holidays.
+Decide both how and when to celebrate with your children.
+What will you do if you will be by yourself for the holidays?
 Don’t neglect to make the holiday you spend by yourself special and fun too.

-If your extended family is close enough to get together and your work schedule permits it, by all means get together.
-If you have the kids on the days your family celebrates, this will not be too disruptive.
+If your extended family is close enough to get together and your work schedule permits it, by all means, get together.
+When you have the kids on the days your family celebrates, this will not be too disruptive.
 If you do not have the kids on the day your family usually celebrates, check if it is possible to adjust the date and celebrate early or late.

 I know a couple of single moms whose exes had the kids for the bulk of Christmas vacation because the dads lived far away.
 One mom started a tradition of celebrating Christmas on New Year’s Eve.
 The other would celebrate Christmas early before the kids left to see their dad.